GabrielJonatas/API-Better-Money-Invest/README.md

 ### 6º Additional Considerations:

 For error handling were used try catch mechanism and most of them were centralized in database service, because operations on database are more likely to produce errors, and some errors will be cared by the API consumer.
+And, for critical errors, error logging were implemented using Winston library to be used in production enviroment.

-Also, for critical errors, error logging were implemented using Winston library to be used in production enviroment.
+Also, the MySQL database was tested running inside a Docker container.
+The project supports development using SQLite by default, but you can switch to MySQL for production by setting the appropriate environment variables.

 ## Features